Record-breaking France clinch Six Nations title with Scotland win

 Their only defeat came against England at Twickenham but Fabien Galthie's side put that 26-25 loss behind them by humiliating Italy before crushing Ireland despite losing their talismanic captain Antoine Dupont through injury.

-Scotland made a game of it and scored a try through Darcy Graham with Finn Russell kicking their other points.
+Scotland competed and scored a try through Darcy Graham with Finn Russell kicking their other points.

-France, who gave Galthie his second title after the 2022 Six Nations since he took charge in 2020, finished on 21 points with England second.
+France, who gave Galthie his second title after the 2022 Six Nations since he took charge in 2020, finished on 21 points with England second in the standings.

+Les Bleus, who lost in the 2023 World Cup quarter-finals against South Africa 29-28 on home soil, were relieved after two years without a title despite playing some of their best rugby for years.

+"It's a relief to win after two years seeing the others lift trophies," said Ramos.
+"There was a lot of stress at the beginning of the game.
+The halftime break did us good."

 It was party time at the Stade de France but Les Bleus only really got into their groove after the break, relying again on forward power to finish off a combative but limited Scotland team.